sqlfluff/sqlfluff/docs/source/configuration/default_configuration.rst

 Default Configuration
 ---------------------

-The default configuration is as follows, note the `Builtin Jinja Macro Blocks`_ in section *[sqlfluff:templater:jinja:macros]* as referred to above.
+The default configuration is as follows, note the :ref:`builtin_jinja_blocks` in section *[sqlfluff:templater:jinja:macros]* as referred to above.

 .. note::